The best video baby monitors: Keep eyes—and ears—on your bundle of joy

 - Our latest video baby monitor reviews

-Video baby monitors have a singular purpose: to bring parents, particularly nervous new ones, peace of mind.
-By transmitting audio and video, they allow moms and dads to keep eyes and ears on their snoozing little ones, so they can get things done or just get a good night’s sleep.
+Baby monitors have a singular purpose: to bring parents, particularly nervous new ones, peace of mind.
+Each of the models reviewed here transmit both audio and video, allowing moms and dads to keep eyes and ears on their snoozing little ones, so they can get things done or just get a good night’s sleep.

 To help you find the best video baby monitor for your family’s needs, we’ve outlined some key features to look for, and we will continue to share the results of our testing.
 Here are our current top picks, followed by a buyers’ guide that will help you identify your wants and needs if our picks don’t match what you’re looking for.
 And if you scroll down to the bottom of the page, you’ll find links to all of our latest video baby monitor reviews.